Fake Accounts by Lauren Oyler

 This Village Voice journalist has a new assignment up her sleeve, and it isn't writing about the latest show, restaurant, or celebrity sighting on Manhattan's Upper West Side.

-Oh no, this one is self-assigned.
-Our sweet girl's latest assignment is her boyfriend, Felix.
+This one is self-assigned.
+Her assignment is her boyfriend, Felix.

-They'd fallen for each other over Berliner Weisse in Germany just 18 months earlier.
-She'd had five, just enough to cause a cloudy haze and to feel that nice Berlin buzz wash over her.
+They'd fallen for each other over Berliner Weisse in Germany just eighteen months earlier.
+She'd had five drinks, just enough to cause a cloudy haze and to feel that nice Berlin buzz wash over her.
 And there was Felix, the European sun reflecting off his naturally tanned Californian skin.

-Maybe it was the booze mixed with the sun, or just the New Yorker in her, but our sweet gal plucked up the courage and emailed him the following day, not quite ready to let this one slip out of her fingers.
+Maybe it was the booze mixed with the sun, or just the New Yorker in her, but she plucked up the courage and emailed him the following day, not quite ready to let this one slip out of her fingers.
 Eighteen heated months later, and here we are, back in the city that never sleeps.

 I ask you to think about this because this book made me realize how attached I am to my phone.
 Like, it was a huge wake-up call.
 I picked up my phone 3 times while I wrote that last paragraph.
 Our cell phones, text messages, social media cations, emojis, etc. are like this coding language that we're all expected to speak these days.
 It's insane.